-You will have noted your IDEAS for testing when you answered the third fundamental question in Step 1 You will use this sheet to test an idea.
+You will have noted your IDEAS for testing when you answered the 3rd fundamental question in step 1.
+You will use this template to test an idea.
+Ensure you communicate the details of the plan to the entire practice team.